xiaoyuxy/indoor-map/README.md

 - Navigation

 # Key feature:
-- 1) one button alert message
+- one button alert message
-- 2) Draw one vector indoor map (e.g., building floor map) on top of Google map
+- Draw one vector indoor map (e.g., building floor map) on top of Google map
-- 3) Sending continuous GPS data and the indoor location information to the network in the background
+- Sending  GPS data and the indoor location information to the network in the background
-- 4) navigation in the indoor map
+- navigation in the indoor map

 # Library
 This application uses below library: